elastifeed/es-collector/README.md

 ```

 ## Endpoints

+### `/api/v1/fetch/feeds`
+Returns a List of all currently registered RSS-Feeds with the individual subscribed users.

 ### `/api/v1/register`
 Allows for user registration.
 Requires a `POST` request containing the following fields:
 - **email** \